cloudogu/usermgt/docs/gui/usermanagement_en.md

 Mark Muster,TRUE,mark@muster.de,TRUE,Muster,mmuster,Mark
 ```

-To import this file now, you need to navigate to the 'User Import' item via the navigation bar in User Management.
+To import this file, you need to navigate to the 'User Import' item via the navigation bar in User Management.
 The page should then look like this:

 ![Userimport empty page](figures/usermanagement/UserImportPageEmpty_en.png)